On the road to Ardnamurchan

 To stretch your legs take a detour to the right just as you come into Acharacle village following brown signs to Doirlinn Castle/ Castle Tioram.
 At the end of the road you can park and walk across the sand (tide permitting) to the island of Eilean Tioram on Loch Moidart, home to the 14th century, majestic Castle Tioram.

-In Acharacle village there’s a wonderful and very popular tearoom on your left past the hotel, excellent for lunch, teas, coffees and home baking.
+In Acharacle village there’s a wonderful and very popular tearoom on your right past the hotel, excellent for lunch, teas, coffees and home baking.
 Ten minutes on from Acharacle take a right at the Salen junction (at the tall white house) for Western Ardnamurchan.

 Salen to Kilchoan